 or by putting it in one of the shell plugin directory sources configured in ansible.cfg.

-/bin/sh is not a POSIX compatible shell or is not availble for execution.
+is not a POSIX compatible shell or is not available for execution.

-In addition to the default configuration settings in Configuration, you can use a ‘connection variable’ ansible_shell_type to select the plugin to use.
-In this case, you will also want to update the ansible_executable to match.
+In addition to the default configuration settings in Ansible Configuration Settings, you can use the connection variable ansible_shell_type to select the plugin to use.
+In this case, you will also want to update the ansible_shell_executable to match.

 You can further control the settings for each plugin via other configuration options detailed in the plugin themselves (linked below).